Convergence Rates of Variational Posterior Distributions: Discussion

-We remark that the ideal effective model dimension for a signal in the parameter space $\Theta_{\alpha}(B)$ should be of order $n^{\frac{1}{2\alpha+1}}$, which leads to optimal bias and variance trade-off \citep{johnstone2011gaussian}.
-The bounds for $\hat{k}$ and $\tilde{k}$ imply that both model dimensions are too small compared with the optimal order.
-This implies an extra bias and thus an extra logarithmic factor in the rate of convergence in Theorem \ref{thm:gauss1}.
-On the other hand, one can use a rescaling prior $f_j(x)=\sqrt{n}g_j(\sqrt{n}x)$ as is used in Theorem \ref{thm:gauss2} to avoid the extra logarithmic factor.
-For this prior, both $\hat{k}$ and $\tilde{k}$ will be of the optimal order of $n^{\frac{1}{2\alpha+1}}$.
+\end{corollary} In light of Theorem \ref{thm:VB-sieve-general}, we can compare the variational Bayes approach and the empirical Bayes approach, especially the definitions of $\wt{k}$ and $\wh{k}$.
+The empirical Bayes chooses the best model by maximizing $e^{m_k(X^{(n)})}\pi(k)$, or equivalently $\pi(k|X^{(n)})$, while the variational Bayes maximizes (\ref{eq:VB-k-obj}).
+There are two major differences.
+The first difference is that empirical Bayes uses the exact marginal likelihood function $m_k(X^{(n)})$ and variational Bayes uses a mean-field approximation of $m_k(X^{(n)})$.
+We remark that in the case of likelihood that can be factorized, the mean-field approximation is exact, which leads to (\ref{eq:VB-k-obj-ind}).
+The second difference is that empirical Bayes maximizes the posterior probability of the $k$th model, but the variational Bayes maximizes the sum of the posterior probabilities (or their mean-field approximations) of the $(k-1)$th and the $k$th models.

+Despite the two differences, the empirical Bayes approach and the variational Bayes approach have a lot in common.
+Both are random probability distributions that summarize the information in data and prior.
+Both select a sub-model according to very similar criteria.
 To close this section, we show that with a special variational class, the induced variational posterior is exactly the empirical Bayes posterior. \begin{thm} Define the following set

-where $\ell$ stands for the Lebesgue measure on the real line.
-Then, the empirical Bayes posterior $\wh{Q}_{\rm EB}$ is the variational posterior induced by the likelihood (\ref{eq:gauss}), the prior (\ref{eq:refer-later-sieve}) and the variational class $\mathcal{S}_{\rm EB}$. \end{thm} We note that $\mathcal{S}_{\rm EB}$ is equivalent to a generalized mean-field class considered in Section \ref{sec:var-con}.
-The result of Theorem \ref{thm:EB as VB} is remarkable.
-Since empirical Bayes is a special form of variational Bayes, the general framework developed in this paper can potentially be applied to empirical Bayes procedures, and thus reproduce some of the results of \cite{rousseau2017asymptotic}.
+Then, the empirical Bayes posterior $\wh{Q}_{\rm EB}$ defined by (\ref{eq:EB-post-def}) is the variational posterior induced by the sieve prior and the variational class $\mathcal{S}_{\rm EB}$. \end{thm} The result of Theorem \ref{thm:EB as VB} shows that for sieve priors, one can view the empirical Bayes approach as a variational Bayes approach, which suggests that it may be possible to unify the theoretical analysis in this paper and the analysis of empirical Bayes procedures in \cite{rousseau2017asymptotic}.